Click the green "Start" button for MCQ.

 Functions of Carbohydrates:

-- Energy Source: Carbohydrates are a primary source of energy for organisms.
-They are broken down during cellular respiration to release energy in the form of ATP.
+- Carbohydrates serve as a main energy source for living organisms.
+They are broken down in cellular respiration to produce energy stored as ATP.

 - Structural Support: Carbohydrates like cellulose provide structural support to plant cells and contribute to the rigidity of cell walls.